 \subsection{Changing the maximum scale}

 We perform the Hubble diagram fit on one random realization changing the maximum scale $k_\mathrm{max}$ in the velocity covariance computation.
-Fig.~\ref{fig:mcmc_diffkmax} shows the result of this test.
+Figure~\ref{fig:mcmc_diffkmax} shows the result of this test.
 We find that changing $k_\mathrm{max}$ does not change the contours with respect to the baseline choice of $k_\mathrm{max}=0.2$ \hmpc\ done in the analysis.
-As in the previous section, Fig.~\ref{fig:mcmc_diffkmax} table shows that the recovered parameter values are exactly the same within the uncertainties.
-We conclude that for the purpose of systematic assessment we are independent either from the choice of the maximum scale.
+As in the previous section, Fig.~\ref{fig:mcmc_diffkmax} shows that the recovered parameter values are exactly the same within the uncertainties.
+We conclude that for the purpose of systematic assessment we are independent from the choice of the maximum scale.

-\section{Scatter of $\alpha$, $\beta$ and $\sigma_M$ across the 27 ZTF realizations}
+\section{Scatter of $\alpha$, $\beta$, and $\sigma_M$ across the 27 ZTF realizations}

 In Sect.~\ref{simulationresults} we emphasized that using or not the PVs covariance does not affect the fit of the $\alpha$ and $\beta$ parameters.
-This is what we can see in more details in Fig.~\ref{fig:simalpha} and Fig.~\ref{fig:simbeta}.
+This is what we can see in more details in Figs.~\ref{fig:simalpha} and \ref{fig:simbeta}.
 The figures show the results for these parameters across the 27 ZTF realizations.
-On these figures we don't notice any significant changes.
+On these figures we do not notice any significant changes.
 However, we see that the values of $\alpha$ and $\beta$ are slightly bias, as for $M_0$, this could be an effect of the sample selection.

 Figure~\ref{fig:simsigM} shows the same results for the $\sigma_M$ parameter, which represents the non-modeled scattering of the Hubble residuals.
 We can see that including PVs as diagonal or full covariance matrix reduces the recovered value of $\sigma_M$.
 It can be explained by the fact that this parameter will absorb the PV scattering if it is not modeled.